Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 **Hints:**
 * `ls -la /dev/disk/by-id` will list the aliases.
 * Are you doing this in a virtual machine?
 If your virtual disk is missing from `/dev/disk/by-id`, use `/dev/vda` if you are using KVM with virtio; otherwise, read the [troubleshooting](#troubleshooting) section.
+* If you are doing a mirror or raidz topology, repeat the partitioning commands for all the disks which will be part of the pool.

 2.3  Create the root pool: